 Contact Camili & Capo, PA today for a free initial case review to discuss your options and next steps for facing your drug charges with an aggressive criminal defense attorney that will fight to protect your freedom and future from the harsh consequences of a conviction on serious drug offenses.

 New Jersey law makes it illegal for any person to purposely or knowingly obtain or possess, actively or constructively, any controlled substances unless obtained via a valid prescription.
 Possession of narcotics, unauthorized prescriptions, or other illegal controlled dangerous substances constitutes a third-degree crime in New Jersey, which carries a potential sentence of up to five years in prison and possibly thousands of dollars in fines.

 It is also illegal in New Jersey to possess drug paraphernalia.
 Drug paraphernalia possession is charged as a disorderly person offense, which carries a potential sentence of up to six months in jail and a fine of several hundred dollars.

 New Jersey law also outlaws manufacturing, distribution, and possession with intent to distribute with respect to controlled substances.
 In New Jersey, manufacturing, trafficking, or selling narcotics and other illegal controlled substances constitute a very serious crime.
 These offenses are often charged as second and first degree crimes, which can result in imprisonment for up to a decade or two, along with mandatory minimum periods of incarceration.
 A court can also impose hefty fines for convictions for the manufacturing and distribution of drugs.

 You don’t have to let an arrest for a drug crime ruin the rest of your life.
 Camili & Capo, PA is ready to fight on your behalf to pursue the best possible outcome to your case, including by:

-When your rights and freedom are on the line, turn to an experienced and battle-tested Paterson drug charges lawyer who will work as hard as necessary to ensure you have the best possible defense to your drug offenses charges and anything that police or prosecutors may throw at your in your case.
+When your rights and freedom are on the line, turn to our experienced and battle-tested New Jersey drug charge attorneys who will work as hard as necessary to ensure you have the best possible defense to your drug offenses charges and anything that police or prosecutors may throw at your in your case.